Deonixlive/Control-Betaflight-Copter/README.md

 ## Usage
 ### Setting the Betaflight firmware up
 Before we can control the copter we need to do the following things:
-- Check the Betaflight FC version
+- Check the Betaflight FC version.
-- Setting the `msp_override_channels_mask`
+- Setting the `msp_override_channels_mask`.
-- Enabling the 's'
+- Enabling the `MSP_OVERRIDE` flight mode.
+- [OPTIONAL] Recompile Betaflight for MSP command rates >= 100Hz.

+By default, Betaflight will only send MSP responses with a rate of 100Hz.
+If you want to request more data or send control signal, the package rate might slow down.

 ### Running the python file
 To start controlling your Betaflight drone, follow the steps below: